dluc/Select/README.md

         Select::defMailer('Mailer')
         $mailer = Select::getMailer()

-if you want to keep definition and use separated, perhaps storing all the definitions in a "configuration file", i.e. _definitions.php_, e.g.
+To keep definitions and uses separated, all the definitions can be stored in a "configuration file", i.e. _definitions.php_, e.g.

         Select::defMailer('Mailer')
         Select::defCache('MemCache')